CSS: Color Filtering SVG images

 A different, lightweight solution is needed.

 Our savior will be the SVG attribute filter, which supports all common CSS filters.
-To achieve our target color, we can apply a sepia(1) filter, which brings us to a color filtered image in a predictable color.
+To start, we can apply a sepia(1) filter, which brings us to a color filtered image in a predictable color range between yellow and brown.
 This allows us to manipulate the color with other filters like hue-rotate, brightness and saturate.
-Luckily, someone already built a tool to find out which filters we need to reach a certain hex color.

-The resulting color filtered element will be structured somewhat like this:
+The resulting CSS-filtered element will be structured somewhat like this:

 That's about it, good luck with your project!